We follow the National Curriculum.

 Key Stage 1

-Daily phonic sessions follow the “Letters and Sounds” government guidebook.
-Grammar sessions take place three times a week and the programme of study covers word, sentence and text structure as well as punctuation appropriate to the objectives of the year group.
+Daily phonic sessions follow the “Letters and Sounds” government guidebook and the Jolly Phonics programme.
 The school uses the “Nelson Grammar” guide and workbooks.

 Once a week we carry out a handwriting session following the “Nelson Handwriting” guide.
 Cross-curricular writing is encouraged whenever possible and a sustained writing task is given once a week.
 Individual readers are listened to daily and books changed as appropriate.
-We use the Oxford Reading Tree as well as Ladybird and Collins Big Cat books as supplements if necessary.
+We use the Oxford Reading Tree.

 Children are expected to read at home every evening as well as learn weekly spellings for a test the following week.